creativeprojects/resticprofile/README.md

 ```

+## Using resticprofile

-Here are a few examples how to run restic (using the example configuration file)
+Here are a few examples how to run resticprofile (using the example configuration file)

 See all snapshots:

 ```
-python resticprofile.py
+python -m resticprofile
 ```

 Backup root & src profiles (using full-backup group)

 ```
-python resticprofile.py --name "full-backup" backup
+python -m resticprofile --name "full-backup" backup
 ```

 Display quick help

 ```
-python resticprofile.py --help
+python -m resticprofile --help

 Usage:
  resticprofile.py